Liposomal Combination of Daunorubicin/Cytarabine (Vyxeos™)

 - Decreased appetite (decreased hunger)

 Note: Each of the side effects above was reported in 25% or greater of patients treated with liposomal daunorubicin/cytarabine.
 Not all possible side effects are included above.

 Warnings and Precautions

-- Abnormal bleeding, which can very rarely be fatal.
+- Severe abnormal bleeding, which can be life-threatening

 - Skin and tissue irritation including redness, pain, warmth, or swelling at the IV site if the drug leaks out of the vein and into nearby tissue.
 Rarely it may cause tissue necrosis (death).